-Vertebral changes.
+Changes in the spine.
 Spinal stenosis is one example of when changes to the spine can place extra pressure on a nerve.

 Inflammation of soft tissue.
 This is dependent on if there are any repetitive motion injuries and/or long-term postural problems the patient experiences.

-Lack of movement or repetitive motion.
+Lack of movement, or repetitive motion.
 Staying in the same position for prolonged periods of time can place pressure on a nerve.
 The same applies for activities that will continue affecting the affected area, such as lifting objects or typing on a computer/ laptop.

-Extra weight.
+Weight gain.
 Whether from pregnancy or obesity, this can aggravate spinal alignment or disc complications, causing or worsening any nerve compression.

 Symptoms of Pinched Nerves

 Symptoms of a pinched nerve can vary, depending on the location of that nerve.
 The most common, and often recognized, signs of a pinched nerve include pain, numbness, reduced muscle strength or control, and even tingling sensations (otherwise known as feeling “pins and needles”).

 Because the nervous system is a vast and complex network, it can take one injury to disrupt the rest of the body.
 The spinal cord is the largest nerve in the body, connected to other large nerves that branch off and spread out into many smaller networks.
 When the nerves are functioning properly, so is the body.
 So, when we place the body under stress, a network of nerves can be affected.
 If left untreated, this new dysfunction may influence other surrounding or connected nerves.
 In other words, if your hand feels it is on “pins and needles”, you could have a pinched nerve in your neck.